How to Significantly Reduce Your Trash

 Is it freezing cold outside right now and the trash collection bin is far away?
 Or is it so hot you need to take another shower after making the sweaty trip to the trash can?
 Did your neighbor fill up the your communal garbage bin, leaving you no room to put your trash in it?
 Are you tired of nagging your spouse to take out the trash?
 All of these problems could be solved or lessened to a great deal if you reduced trash in the first place.

-Reusable Plastic Bags.
-Quicking gaining in popularity, one of the most obvious ways of cutting your waste is by getting a hold of reusable shopping bags and remembering to use them.
+Reusable Bags - Quicking gaining in popularity, one of the most obvious ways of cutting your waste is by getting a hold of reusable shopping bags and remembering to use them.
 This reduces your demand for polythene carrier bags which are incredibly difficult to dispose of, despite the use of billions of them every year in supermarkets.
 If you do find yourself having to use a bag from a store, ask if they have paper bags.
 These can at least be put into your waste paper recycling bin when you get home.

-Don't use the Provided Plastic Bags for Fruits and Vegetables.
-I know I've done it in the past, but how many times have you used a whole plastic bad to seaprate your single potatoe from the rest of your groceries?
+Don't use the Provided Plastic Bags for Fruits and Vegetables - I know I've done it in the past, but how many times have you used a whole plastic bad to seaprate your single potatoe from the rest of your groceries?
 Aren't you washing your fruit and vegtables anyway?
 Stop using these bags unless you're buying like loose salad leaves.

-Refilling Consumables Another popular trend, refilling used containers when purchasing consumables.
+Use Refillable Bottles - Another popular trend, refilling used containers when purchasing consumables.
 The cost of packaging, both in monetary and environmental terms is increasingly understood.
 From printer ink cartridges to detergents, soaps and coffee, more and more consumable items are being made available to buy as refill packs.
 Making use of these will cut down not only the waste packaging you buy but also the cost and impact of transporting the goods in the first place from the manufacturer.

 You can do it!